 In June of 2012, the Society of Gilders formally opened the Museum of the Gilding Arts in the city of Pontiac, Illinois.
-It was initially a part of the Walldogs Mural Museum, located on the square in the heart of Pontiac, but by 2015 the City of Pontiac gave us the entire ground floor at 217 North Mill St. The front half includes exhibits of the methods and applications of gilding, with some hands-on demonstrations.
-There is a gift shop, and an exhibit of members' work.
-The back half features a meticulous re-creation of the M. Swift and Sons gild beating room.
+Initially part of the Walldogs Mural Museum, located on the square in the heart of Pontiac, the City of Pontiac gave the Society of Gilders the entire ground floor of 217 North Mill St in 2015.

-The exhibts include "What is Gilding?", "How Gold is Made" with photos and video from Guisto Manetti Battiloro - SpA (gold leaf manufacturer), a case of gold beating tools, antique signage, a section on "How To Gild" with various gilding tools, leaf and equipment, a visual demo of the steps involved in both mordant and water gilding, and then two walls of member works entitled "Where Do You See Gold Leaf?".
+Museum exhibits include: “What is Gilding?,” “How Gold is Made,” with photos and video from Giusto Manetti Battiloro – SpA (gold leaf manufacturer), a case of gold beating tools, antique signage, a section on “How To Gild” with various gilding tools, leaf and equipment, a visual demo of the steps involved in both mordant and water gilding, and then two walls of member works entitled “Where Do You See Gold Leaf?”.
 The latter is an opportunity to show visitors the everyday places that they can see gold, from window lettering to fine art, to architectural items, frames, mirrors and everyday items.